 Smell: Oaky nose with red berries.
 Dried fruits.
 Cherry.
 A strong blast of ginger.
 Highland toffee.
 Vanilla pods.
 Rum and raisin.
 Currants.

 Taste: Warm sherry arrival with raisins and maple syrup.
 Runny honey.
 Lots of dry oak on the finish with dark chocolate.

-Value for money: There’s little in the way of a price jump between the ten and twelve-year-old bottlings, which gives consumers a choice of which way to go.
+Thoughts: There’s little in the way of a price jump between the ten and twelve-year-old bottlings, which gives consumers a choice of which way to go.
 I don’t think the 12 is necessarily better, but it is a very different dram.

 Where the 10 was fruity and complex, the 12 is intense and woody.
-In truth, it is radically different.
+It is radically different.
 The ten feels more spirit-led, whereas the twelve has seen some serious cask interaction.
 That higher strength of 46% may well be adding to the intensity of the experience.
 A splash of water failed to bring out any haze in the liquid.
 Confirmation that it has been chill-filtered?
-The question, of course, is does that matter?
+The real question, of course, is does that matter?
 So far these drams have been pretty good and they don’t seem to lack weight.
 They’re different enough from the previous bottlings that it’s hard to compare but from my point of view, there’s no obvious drop in quality from what came before.

 The Smoky Ten

 A peated whisky matured in bourbon, virgin oak and Jamaican rum casks.
 Bottled at 46% and retails for £39.